gracelang/language/website/tutorial/variables/methods.md

 There are a variety of formats for method names and parameter lists.
 You can have multiple parameters, as in the method `multiply(a, b)` below.
-The name of the mathod can also have multiple parts, each with its own list of parameters, as illustrated by `divide(a) by(b)` below.
+The name of the method can also have multiple parts, each with its own list of parameters, as illustrated by `divide(a) by(b)` below.
 Lastly, you can also